Project Management:

 4. Authorization information - decisions made by customers, sponsors, and upper management - that relates to the project and its business environment, and enables the team members to keep all project decisions synchronized.

 Internal communications happen primarily through team meetings, memos, voice mail, and e-mail.
-Project managers need to be able to write, speak, and listen well, lead meetings and resolve conflicts effectively.
+Project managers need to be able to write, speak and listen well, lead meeting and resolve conflicts effectively.

 Communicating with Upper Management and Customers